-

 What are the rules (whether statutory or self-regulatory) which govern the offering of benefits or inducements to healthcare professionals?

-Persons who prescribe, dispense, use, or purchase for this purpose prescription medicinal products, and organizations employing such persons, are not allowed to claim, be promised or accept any undue advantage for themselves or for the benefit of a third party.
+Persons who prescribe, dispense, use, or purchase for this purpose prescription medicinal products, and organizations employing such persons, are not allowed to claim, be promised or accept any undue advantages for themselves or for the benefit of a third party.
 Similarly, it is forbidden to offer, promise or grant an undue advantage to any such person or organization for their benefit or for the benefit of a third party (article 55 paragraph TPA, article 3 et seq TPITO).
 However, benefits of modest value which are of relevance to medical or pharmaceutical practice do not qualify as undue advantages, if they do not exceed CHF 300.00 per healthcare professional per year (article 55 paragraph 2 letter a TPA, article 3 paragraph 1 TPITO).

 On a self-regulatory level, the Pharma Codes state that any pecuniary benefits granted must not constitute an inducement to recommend, prescribe, acquire, supply, sell or administer specific medicinal products for humans.
-Pharmaceutical companies are allowed to offer, promise, or grant any inappropriate benefits to the patient organizations, in particular gifts (cash or non-cash), including any promotional items.
+Pharmaceutical companies are allowed to offer, promise, or grant any inappropriate benefits to patient organizations, in particular gifts (cash or non-cash), including any promotional items.
 Excluded from this prohibition are

 - objects, information, and training materials of modest value (maximum of CHF 300.00 per healthcare professional per year) provided for healthcare professionals that are intended solely for the medical or pharmaceutical activity or are used for postgraduate or continuing education in medicine or pharmacy and which, in both cases, are also beneficial to patients,